Learning Hierarchically Structured Concepts: Analysis of Noise-free Learning

-We start with an assumption about the engagement flags. \begin{assumption} For every time $t$ and layer $\ell$, a neuron $u$ on layer $\ell \geq 1$ is engaged (i.e., $u.engaged = 1$) at time $t$, if and only if both of the following hold: \begin{enumerate} \item A level $\ell$ concept was shown at time $t-\ell$. \item Neuron $u$ is selected by the WTA at time $t$. \end{enumerate} \end{assumption} Note that, by \autoref{as:WTA}, the WTA selects exactly one neuron, which together with the assumption above implies that exactly one neuron will be engaged on layer $\ell$ at time $t$.
+We use the following assumption about the settings of the engagement flags. \begin{assumption} For every time $t$ and layer $\ell$, a neuron $u$ on layer $\ell \geq 1$ is engaged (i.e., $u.engaged = 1$) at time $t$, if and only if both of the following hold: \begin{enumerate} \item A level $\ell$ concept was shown at time $t-\ell$. \item Neuron $u$ is selected by the WTA at time $t$. \end{enumerate} \end{assumption} Recall that, by \autoref{as:WTA}, the WTA selects exactly one layer $\ell$ neuron at time $t$.
+This, together with \autoref{as:WTA}, implies that exactly one layer $\ell$ neuron will be engaged at time $t$.